przemyslaw-pacek/currency-converter-react/README.md

 - JavaScript
 - Normalize
 - React
-- Styled components
+- Styled Components
-- Custom hooks
+- Custom Hooks
 - Axios

 How to use: